thomasbyttebier/thomasbyttebier/about.md

 title: About
 permalink: /about/
 ---
 I'm Thomas Byttebier.
-I studied graphic design at the turn of the millennium and quickly fell in love with the interactive nature of the web.
-I’ve grown to believe that web sites should be as simple and clear as possible.
-Users shouldn’t have to think to find their way.

-Great web design is flexible and accessible to anyone on any device.
-Great web design affects people in positive ways.
-Great web design is beautiful.
+I'm a freelance digital designer shaping, teaching and coding the web for almost two decades now.
+I want the digital products I touch to be delightful to use.
+I strongly believe good design reduces to the essence.

-I work as a freelancer.
-I design websites, user interfaces and apps.
-I sketch flows and interactions.
-I transform them to HTML and CSS.
-I teach web design and occasionally speak in public.
-I love art, design and typography.
+I design web sites, user experiences, interfaces, apps and all kinds of digital products.
+I research, talk to users, sketch flows and interactions.
+I prototype and test them.
+I simplify.
+I write accessible and semantic HTML and CSS.

+If you want to know more, here's a few key articles on [my blog]({{ site.baseurl }}/blog) that should give you an overall idea of my thoughts on design:

+{% include featured-posts.html %}

+Want to work with me?
+Great!
+[Send me an email.](mailto:{{ site.email | encode_email }}) I live in the beautiful city of Gent in Belgium — but have successfully worked remotely in teams on many projects.

-I live in the beautiful city of Ghent, Belgium.
-[Send me an email](mailto: thomas@thomasbyttebier.be) if you want to work with me.
-I'm [bytte on Twitter](https://twitter.com/bytte).
-Eventually you can reach me by phone: +32 473 93 81 14.
+Occasionally I talk design in public.
+Most of the time just [on Twitter](https://twitter.com/bytte) though.
+And eventually you can reach me by phone: +32&nbsp;473&nbsp;93&nbsp;81&nbsp;14.